wintercms/docs/markup-this-page.md

 ### hidden

-Hidden pages are accessible only by logged-in back-end users.
+Hidden pages are accessible only by logged-in backend users.

     {% if this.page.hidden %}
         <p>Note to other admins: We are currently working on this page.</p>